gchi66/pailin-abroad/lesson_docs/en/level_1.md

 Since every sentence in English must have a subject, ‘It’s’ would be a typical subject for a descriptive sentence like this.
 So instead of just saying ‘Expensive!’ you must say ‘It’s expensive!’

+**Examples**

 In the conversation, the structure ‘It’s (adjective)’ is used to discuss the weather, the food, and pricing, but it can be used to describe anything!

 Take a look at these descriptive sentences below: